Sleepypiggi/Actuarial-Exams/docs/3. Predictive Analytics/ASA-SRM/Review of Statistical Theory.md

     \frac{d}{d\theta} L(\theta) = 0
 $$

 In practice, especially when dealing with multiple parameters, the likelihood function is complicated to work with.
-Thus, a **log transformation** is often applied to simplify it, turning the product into a summation.
+Thus, a **log transformation** is often applied to simplify it, turning the **product into a summation**.

 This is known as the **Log-Likelihood Function**.
 Since the logarithm transform is monotonic, both the likelihood and log-likelihood functions share the **same maximum**.